torfjelde/TensorFlowTTS/README.md

 <h2 align="center">
 <p>Real-Time State-of-the-art Speech Synthesis for Tensorflow 2
 </h2>

+## Tor's notes

+- `server.py` is the main part, which runs a Gradio web-server where text can be submitted and then turned into speech, with the resulting audio files stored in my Dropbox.
+NOTE: this is super-hacky but it works as a proof-of-concept.

+## Original stuff

 :zany_face: TensorFlowTTS provides real-time state-of-the-art speech synthesis architectures such as Tacotron-2, Melgan, Multiband-Melgan, FastSpeech, FastSpeech2 based-on TensorFlow 2.
 With Tensorflow 2, we can speed-up training/inference progress, optimizer further by using [fake-quantize aware](https://www.tensorflow.org/model_optimization/guide/quantization/training_comprehensive_guide) and [pruning](https://www.tensorflow.org/model_optimization/guide/pruning/pruning_with_keras), make TTS models can be run faster than real-time and be able to deploy on mobile devices or embedded systems.